 documentation and research.

-- The most southern site on the Temple Mount is presented by Norma Robertson, a retired Graphic Designer.
+- The most southern site on the Temple Mount is presented by Norma Robertson, a retired teacher and Graphic Designer.

 Aerial Photo of the Temple Mount Today